BridgesLab/DrosophilaMuscleFunction/Lifespan/longevity-analysis-effectors.md

-These studies evaluate the effects of knockdown of several dTORC1 effectors, including Autophagy genes (*Atg5*, *Atg8a* and *Atg8b*) and the SREBP1 ortholog *Hlh106*  This data is located in /Users/davebridges/Documents/Source/DrosophilaMuscleFunction/Lifespan and was most recently updated on Tue Feb  9 16:49:24 2016.
+These studies evaluate the effects of knockdown of several dTORC1 effectors, including Autophagy genes (*Atg5*, *Atg8a* and *Atg8b*) and the SREBP1 ortholog *Hlh106*  This data is located in /Users/davebrid/Documents/GitHub/DrosophilaMuscleFunction/Lifespan and was most recently updated on `date()`.

 ## Experimental Design

-This script was most recently run on Tue Feb  9 16:49:25 2016.
 There has been a total of **1117** deaths, with **1113** of natural causes and **1109** of identifiable genotypes excluding accidental deaths.
 The oldest fly recorded so far was 155 days old at time of death.

 ## Gene Level Analysis